android606/ultimate_mcp_server_windows/README.md

 ## ☁️ Deployment Considerations

-While `ultimate-mcp-server run` or `docker compose up` are fine for development, consider these for more robust deployments:
+While `umcp run` or `docker compose up` are fine for development, consider these for more robust deployments:

 ### 1. Running as a Background Service
 Ensure the server runs continuously and restarts automatically.